Memorabilix

 Floyd Patterson Autographs

-In 1956 and 1960, Patterson was voted Fighter of the Year by The Ring magazine and the Boxing Writers Association of America.
+In 1956 and 1960, Patterson was voted Fighter of the Year by The Ring magazine and the Boxing Writers Association of America (BWAA).
 He was inducted into the International Boxing Hall of Fame in 1991.
+In 1995, Patterson was honored with the Barney Nagler Award by the BWAA in recognition of his long and meritorious service.

 Born January 4, 1935, into a poor family in Waco, North Carolina, Patterson was one of eleven children.
-Savannah Joe Patterson was his first cousin from out of Arkansas, he went and visited during the early summer years.
-He experienced an insular and troubled childhood.
-His family moved to Brooklyn, New York, in the neighborhood of Bedford–Stuyvesant otherwise known as Bed-Stuy.
+In 1936, his family moved to the New York City borough of Brooklyn, in the neighborhood of Bedford–Stuyvesant otherwise known as Bed-Stuy.
 During this time, his parents were working extremely hard to provide for the family.
 There were eleven children to feed.
 Patterson felt helpless that he could not help his mother and father more.
 He felt stupid and powerless.
 Starting at the age of nine, Floyd became a truant and petty thief.
 It began with him stealing little things like milk and fruit to bring back to his mother to help.
-However, as he transitioned into a teenager, he would frequently be seen in court for- stealing, truancy, and running away.
+However, as he transitioned into a teenager, he would frequently be seen in court for stealing, truancy, and running away.
 He estimated that he had been in court, thirty to forty times.
-At age 10, a judge was so tired of seeing him in court that he was sent to the Wiltwyck School for Boys, a reform school in Esopus, New York, He was sent off there in September 1945.
+At age 10, a judge was so tired of seeing him in court that he was sent to the Wiltwyck School for Boys, a reform school in Esopus, New York, in September 1945.
 During this time, he was furious thinking he was being sent to jail until his mother explained the blessing.
 He credited this to turning his life around.
 He stayed there for almost two years.
 He attended high school in New Paltz, New York, where he succeeded in all sports.

 Read more about Floyd Patterson on Wikipedia